Billy Peek: Biography

-Billy Peek's guitar solos on "Better Off Dead", "Blondes Have More Fun", "Ball Trap", "Wild Side Of Life", "Big Bayou", "She Won't Dance With Me", "Born Loose" and "Hot Legs" anchored the band in the traditional rock-and-roll style.
-Stewart's band dissolved in 1980 and Peek returned to St. Louis where he continued to be a local favorite, which led to Peek's emergence of his first solo blues album "Can A White Boy Play The Blues?", which attracted some attention in the U.S. and England and on blues radio stations.
+Billy Peek's guitar solos on "Better Off Dead", "Blondes Have More Fun", "Ball Trap", "Wild Side of Life", "Big Bayou", "She Won't Dance with Me", "Born Loose" and "Hot Legs" anchored the band in the traditional rock-and-roll style.
+Stewart's band dissolved in 1980 and Peek returned to St. Louis where he continued to be a local favorite, which led to the emergence of Peek's first solo blues album Can a White Boy Play the Blues?, which attracted some attention in the U.S. and England and on blues radio stations.

-Recent years
+21st century

-While he mostly performs locally in the St. Louis area, Billy Peek has toured, played with and recorded with many major rock and roll and blues musicians.
-Under his own name he has recorded three albums.
-A Billy Peek TV documentary aired by PBS - KETC entitled "Living St. Louis" on November 8, 2007.
-On January 21, 2013 Peek performed for the Chuck Berry Lifetime Achievement Award Show in St. Louis, MO.
-On June 6, 2014 Peek reunited with Rod Stewart on stage at the Scottrade Center in St. Louis, MO.
+While he mostly performs locally in the St. Louis area, Billy Peek has toured, played, and recorded with many major rock and roll and blues musicians.
+Under his own name, he has recorded three albums.
+A Billy Peek TV documentary aired by PBS affiliate KETC entitled Living St. Louis on November 8, 2007.
+On January 21, 2013, Peek performed for the Chuck Berry Lifetime Achievement Award Show in St. Louis.
+On June 6, 2014, Peek reunited with Rod Stewart onstage at the Scottrade Center in St. Louis.